-- An annual Environment Levy progress report is prepared and presented to Council each year. - Quarterly updates of the Environment Levy's endorsed Program are provided to Council using the appropriate reporting tool. - The promotion and communication of Environment Levy funded projects and initiatives are to comply with the council endorsed Environment Levy "Look and Feel Guidelines".
+- Quarterly updates of the Environment Levy's endorsed Program are provided to Council using the appropriate reporting tool. - The promotion and communication of Environment Levy funded projects and initiatives are to comply with the council endorsed Environment Levy "Look and Feel Guidelines".